Once-a-year light marks Nelson’s death

-Battle of Trafalgar: Once a year light on Nelson’s death
+Battle of Trafalgar: Once-a-year light on Nelson’s death

-The Royal Navy has remembered its 'greatest officer' marked with a once-a-year light phenomenon.
+The Royal Navy has remembered its 'greatest officer' with a once-a-year light phenomenon.

-Royal architect Sir Aston Webb, designed Britannia Royal Naval College in a way that sees a tiny window pour sunlight onto a statue of Jesus Christ - precisely at the time Admiral Lord Nelson died.
+Royal architect Sir Aston Webb designed Britannia Royal Naval College in a way that sees a tiny window pour sunlight onto a statue of Jesus Christ - precisely at the time Admiral Lord Nelson died.

 Nelson led the Royal Navy to one of its most famous victories at the Battle of Trafalgar on 21 October 1805.